harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### What are the main differences between using JSON and YAML as a Values file for G0 Templating?

-1. YAML 1.2 does not allow tabs for indentation.
+- YAML 1.2 does not allow tabs for indentation.
-2. YAML imposes limitations on key lengths.
+- YAML imposes limitations on key lengths.
-3. YAML uses different unicode escape sequences.
+- YAML uses different unicode escape sequences.

 However, apart from these differences, basic JSON documents are considered valid YAML and can be used with Go Templating.

-### If I delete an infrastructure definition after deployments are done to it, what are the implications other than potential dashboard data loss for those deployments ?
+### If I delete an infrastructure definition after deployments are done to it, what are the implications other than potential dashboard data loss for those deployments?

 At the moment there is no dependency on the instance sync and infrastructure definition.
 Infrastructure definition is used only to generate infrastructure details.
 The instance sync is done for service and environment.
 Only in case if any these are deleted, the instance sync will stop and delete instances.